 5. Attention Span

-Music has to be heard for someone to like it, and then they have to like it to buy it.
+Music must be heard for someone to like it, and then they have to like it to buy it.
 It’s a three-step process.
-However, it can take many repeated listens for someone to like a song, and it’s pretty challenging to manufacture that kind of outcome.
+It can take many repeated listens, however, for someone to like a song, and it’s challenging to manufacture that kind of outcome.

 I think we can all agree that – no matter where you go out in the public – you are most likely to hear mainstream radio over other outlets or curators.
 Sure, some stores or malls may have their own proprietary playlists.
 Some may choose an eccentric internet radio channel or independent station for their car, residence or place of business.
 But the majority are playing top 40 hits over, and over, and over again.

 What do people hear?
 Top 40.
 What do people like?
 Maybe not top 40, but they like a song or two enough to want to check it out.
-So what do they buy?
+So what do they buy or stream?
 Top 40.
 It’s easy to find, and it’s inexpensive besides.

 How does an artist or band get heard enough for someone to want to buy their music?
 A marketer has to come up with a plan to address this problem if they want to make a music release a success.